eudoxia0/eudoxia0.github.io/article/_posts/2021-08-07-linear-types-exceptions.md

    this is straghtforward: destructors are called in inverse declaration order.
 For temporaries, this is complicated.

+Additionally, destroying values we don't do anything with could lead to bugs if the programmer simply forgets about a value they were supposed to use, and instead of warning them, the compiler cleans it up.

 But there is a benefit to using affine types with destructors: exception handling integrates perfectly well.
 Again, Rust does this: [`panic`][rustpanic] and [`catch_unwind`][rustcatch] are similar to `try` and `catch`, and